subh-sk/Login-SignUp-Form/README.md

 # Login-SignUp-Form
-Web template fo Login and Signup form
+Web template for Login and Signup form